Tax Filing Deadlines

 June 15

-ON if CRA charged you a late-filing penalty in one of the past 3 years.
+Turn this on if CRA charged you a late-filing penalty in the past 3 years.
+Penalties double.

 CRA Payment Essentials

-Corporate Tax Instalments: Corporations must make monthly instalments if total taxes payable after credits exceed $3,000 in either the current or previous year.
+Corporations must make monthly instalments if total taxes payable after credits exceed $3,000 in either the current or previous year.
 Some CCPCs that meet CRA criteria may pay quarterly.
-Missing instalments results in instalment interest at the prescribed rate.
+Missing instalments results in interest at the prescribed rate.

 Late Filing Penalties